Indirect Taxes | A-Level Economics Notes

 consumers

-- consumer surplus decreases as they have to pay a higher price for the good/service.
+3. consumer surplus falls as consumers have to pay a higher price for the good or service.

 government

-- the shaded rectangle shows the tax revenue collected by the government.
+1. the entire shaded rectangle shows the tax revenue collected by the government.

-- this is useful as it can fund government spending on a targeted area such as the NHS
+2. this can be useful as it can allow the government to increase spending on the impacted area, such as the NHS

 deadweight loss